Patient Problem-Solving with Scripts: A 5-Step Process

 At a special team meeting or during a Monthly Business Review, brainstorm patient-related scenarios that may occur.
 These will be based in part on problems you’ve experienced in the past.
 There are three main areas in which dental practices are likely to encounter difficulties:

+Define objectives for resolving each problem.
 In a given situation, what outcome would be best for all parties?
 What would you like to see happen?
 Problem resolution often requires some negotiation and compromise, but you’ll play your role better if you focus on moving toward a reasonable goal.

+Plan how to accomplish those objectives.
 Working together with team members—especially those who will be directly involved in addressing a problem—figure out a fair and reasonable solution and define what conditions must be met and what steps must be taken to achieve it.

+Translate that strategy into scripting.
 With your goals and strategic plan in mind, construct your side of conversations with patients, including variations based on patients’ reactions.
 These scripts will serve as pathways to the best possible outcomes.